tvlooy/php-pledge/README.md

 The pledge system call is supported on OpenBSD >= 5.9

 The first call to [unveil(2) system call](http://man.openbsd.org/OpenBSD-current/man2/unveil.2) restricts the filesystem view.
 Subsequent calls can open it more.
-To prevent furter unveiling, call unveil with no parameters or drop the unveil pledge if the program is pledged.
+To prevent further unveiling, call unveil with no parameters or drop the unveil pledge if the program is pledged.

 The unveil system call is supported on OpenBSD >= 6.4